MadCommy/battleships/README.md

 1. Run the main file, and follow the instructions to setup the game.
 2. While playing, type the coordinates of each shot to fire a shot (e.g. D3).
+3. Take turns until the all of your (or your opponent's) ships are sunk.